chargeprice/chargeprice-api-docs/terms.md

 application and is not allowed to share any information or data transferred by Chargeprice or via the Chargeprice platform without prior written consent from Chargeprice.

+Using a non authorized API or misusing your personal API key will result in a report to legal authorities.

+This clause has been added after intended data abuse.

 ## Caching